UCL/STIR-exercises/README.md

 Exercise 11: Image reconstruction part 4: PSF and MAP
 =====================================================
+We will now look at OSEM and OSSPS (with a Quadratic Prior) when PSF modelling is included in the reconstruction.
+We recommend to do this for SPECT as at present,
+STIR PSF modelling is PET is hard to modify.
+(Scripts are provided to run the PSF reconstructions for you for the brain and thorax PET case as well.
+If you are brave, you can check the `.par` files and modify the image-based PSF modelling as well).

 This exercise needs results from exercises 5 and 7.
 So, you should already have done the following steps: